-This is probably because the Router does not have power.
+This is probably because the switch does not have power.
 Check the following:

-- Make sure the power lead from the power adapter is properly connected and the cord is not damaged. - Ensure the power adapter is correctly fitted into the power outlet socket and that the socket switch is turned on if applicable. - Ensure you are using only the 3Com power adapter supplied with the Router.
+■ Make sure the power lead from the power adapter is properly connected and the cord is not damaged.

+- Ensure the power adapter is correctly fitted into the power outlet socket and that the socket switch is turned on if applicable. - Ensure you are using only the 3Com power adapter supplied with the Router.

-If there is still no power, contact 3Com Technical Support for assistance.
+If there is still no power, contact 3Com Technical Support and ask for assistance